Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 </section>
 </HTML>

-Beyond the formulas, it is important to understand visually *how far* data can be from the independence, in other words how your data deviate from the independence.
+Beyond the formulas, it is important to visually understand *how far* the data can be from independence, in other words, how your data deviates from independence.

-Represent the distribution of the participants according to the two variables *Position.A.Food* and *Political.Party*.
-Consider 3 situations, the theoretical situation when the two variables are independent (in the sense of the definition above), the artifactual situation when the answers to the *Position.A.Food* are permuted, and finally the observed situation with the data collected.
-For these representations, use the `barplot()` function, as well as the `legend()` function.
+Plot the distribution of participants according to the two variables *Position.A.Food* and *Political.Party*.
+Consider 3 situations, the theoretical situation when the two variables are independent (as defined above), the artefactual situation when the answers to *Position.A.Food* are permuted, and finally the observed situation with the data collected.
+For these plots, use the `barplot()` and `legend()` functions.

 Choose the proper data to visualize the first situation.